-As a non profit you are tasked with doing more for less, and technology can definitely plays a role in helping you attain this goal.
-Salesforce, an all encompassing platform, is not to be confused with task specific tools such as Razor’s Edge or DonorPerfect.
-While the options are seemingly endless when it comes to what Salesforce can do for you, there are a few things every non profit should consider when looking to streamline their operations with Salesforce.com
+As a non-profit, you are tasked with doing more for less, and technology can definitely play a role in helping you attain this goal.
+Salesforce, an all-encompassing platform, is not to be confused with task-specific tools such as Razor’s Edge or DonorPerfect.
+While the options are seemingly endless when it comes to what Salesforce can do for you, there are a few things every non-profit should consider when looking to streamline their operations with Salesforce.com

 - Contacts & Organizations

 - Nonprofit Relationship Management